By using this site, you agree to our Privacy Policy and our Terms of Use.

 2. Plaintiff’s Perspective: A QSF offers flexibility and time for the plaintiffs.
 They can allocate the settlement amounts among themselves, negotiate liens, and plan for the financial implications of the settlement without the pressure of immediate disbursement.

 VII.
-Tax Considerations for Qualified Settlement Funds
+Tax Considerations

-There are several key tax considerations associated with QSFs:
+There are several key tax considerations:

 VIII.
 The Role of the QSF Administrator